30 Years of Innovation: Stable and Durable FDM Is Ideal for Aerospace

 FDM has yet another advantage when it comes to aerospace, which is a short lead time.
 “Each hour that a plane is grounded for repair and maintenance can cost up to €100,000.
 That means that if there are parts that need to be replaced, they need to be guaranteed to be delivered by a very specific time.
 That way the crew has the part in hand and can make the necessary adjustments quickly,” says Gert.

 The part was a spacer panel for the overhead luggage compartment.
-Not only was Materialise able to deliver the customized part quickly at a cost-effective price-point for small series, 3D printing could also make the part 15% lighter.
+Not only was Materialise able to deliver the customized part quickly at a cost-effective price-point for small series, but 3D printing could also make the part 15% lighter.

 “It’s one of the first examples where we really used all the benefits additive manufacturing can offer.
 When we actually start designing for AM, we can exploit much more of its potential.
 Not only cost savings for small series and supply chain benefits, but also weight savings, part integrations and increased design complexity can be realized without increasing costs,” says Gert.